shopware/docs/products/editions/enterprise-edition/b2b-suite/guides/storefront/ajax-panel.md

 ## Description

-`AjaxPanel` is a jQuery based extension to the Shopware Frontend Framework.
+`AjaxPanel` is a is a mini-framework based on storefront plugins.
 It mimics `iFrame` behaviour by integrating content from different controller actions through ajax into a single view and intercepting, usually page changing, events and transforming them into XHR-Requests.

 The diagram below shows how this schematically behaves: